A Robust Multi-Item Auction Design with Statistical Learning: Preliminaries

-{\bf{Individual Rationality.}} Next, we introduce a novel generalization of the concept of individual rationality (IR), denoted as $\delta$-IR, which is different from the traditional definitions in the literature.
-The introduction of $\delta$-IR is motivated by our proposed mechanism in Section \ref{sec:method}, which utilizes a method of estimating bidders' types based on the lower bound of their corresponding confidence intervals.
+{\bf{DSIR.}} Next, we introduce a generalization of the dominant-strategy individual rationality (DSIR), denoted as $\delta$-DSIR, which is different from the traditional definitions in the literature \citep[e.g.,][]{yao2014n}.
+The introduction of $\delta$-DSIR is motivated by our proposed mechanism in Section \ref{sec:method}, which utilizes a method of simplifying the distribution of bidder types based on the lower bound of their corresponding credible intervals.